Multimodal Fusion and Vision-Language Models: A Survey for Robot Vision: Evolution of Vision-Language Models

 \subsection{Cross-Modal Alignment and Representation Learning}

 Cross-modal alignment and representation learning are crucial for vision-language models, enabling different modalities (e.g., vision, text, audio) to interact in a shared embedding space.
 Alignment helps models map relationships between modalities, such as images to text or images to audio.
 Representation learning extracts useful features from each modality for various tasks.
 This combination improves performance in tasks like image captioning, visual question answering, and speech recognition, advancing multimodal capabilities.
-Cross-modal alignment maps information from modalities, such as images and text, into a shared space to understand their relationships~\cite{kim2021vilt}.
+Cross-modal alignment maps information from modalities, such as images and text, into a shared space to understand their relationships~\cite{kim2021vilt,xu20253d}.
 However, challenges arise from differences in structure, representation, and data features between modalities.
 Images are high-dimensional, while text consists of discrete symbols, making alignment difficult.
 Other challenges include scale differences and noise in large-scale unlabeled data, which can affect alignment accuracy~\cite{ni2021m3p}.

-Common methods for representation learning include contrastive learning, self-supervised learning, and cross-modal generative models.
+Common methods for representation learning include contrastive learning, self-supervised learning, and cross-modal generative models, as well as emerging frameworks such as diffusion-based captioning models that provide new perspectives on vision-language generation~\cite{daneshfar2024image}.
 Contrastive learning aims to minimize the distance between positive samples (same-category) and maximize it for negative samples (different-category).
 For cross-modal tasks, positive samples are visual and language pairs from the same context, while negative samples come from different contexts.
 The model is trained using a contrastive loss function to bring related modality pairs, like images and descriptions, closer in a shared embedding space while distancing unrelated pairs~\cite{Ferraro2021Enriched,Hu2022Unsupervised}.
 The popular method CLIP~\cite{radford2021learning} trains both vision and language models using contrastive learning, aligning images and text in a shared space for consistency.
 ALIGN~\cite{jia2021scaling} follows a similar approach, training cross-modal image and text data to enhance matching performance.